junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "By 'someone' you mean...?"
 Sam asks carefully, knowing him too well.

 "Cas."
 Dean frowns, still staring at the place he saw.
-He walks outside, and hears Sam lets out a short sigh.
+He walks outside, and hears Sam let out a short sigh.

 There is no one on the lawn.